pip-services/pip-services-docs/content/en/node/mqtt/connect/mqtt_connection.md

 ### Instance methods

 #### checkOpen
-Checks if connection is open.
+Checks if the connection is open.
 Raise an error is connection is closed.

 > `protected` checkOpen(): void

 #### close
-Closes component and frees used resources.
+Closes a component and frees used resources.

 > `public` close(correlationId: string): Promise\<void\>

-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.

 #### configure
-Configures the component by passing configuration parameters.
+Configures the component by passing its configuration parameters.

 > `public` configure(config: [ConfigParams](../../../commons/config/config_params)): void